the practical kitchen

 NOTE: In each step of this recipe, you'll want to pause and scrape down the bowl at least 2-3 times.
 No one likes a streaky honey butter!
 Scraping it down frequently helps everything combine evenly.

 Whipped honey butter is best used right away while still at room temperature.
-While you can refrigerate it, the butter tends to squeeze some of the honey out the longer it chills, meaning you'll want to let it soften and re-whip it before use.
+While you can refrigerate it, the butter tends to squeeze some of the honey out the longer it chills, meaning I usually bring it to room temperature and re-whip it before serving.

 When I'm feeling fancy, I use a piping bag with a large star tip to create cupcake-like swirls.
-Or, you can use a small cookie scoop to scoop gorgeous little honey butter balls.
-In this case, you can pipe or scoop the honey butter a few hours in advance and refrigerate without seeing any butter and honey separation.
+Or, I use a small cookie scoop to scoop gorgeous little honey butter balls for individual servings.
+In this case, you can pipe or scoop the honey butter a few hours in advance and refrigerate it without seeing any butter and honey separation.

 honey butter in a piping bag being pushed toward the star tip using a bowl scraper.